Kentico/xperience-algolia/README.md

 }
 ```

+> :ab: The property names (and names used in the [SourceAttribute](#source-attribute)) are __case-insensitive__.
+This means that your search model can contain an "articletext" property, or an "ArticleText" property- both will work.

 ### Determining which pages to index

 While the above sample code will create an Algolia index, pages in the content tree will not be indexed until one or more [`IncludedPathAttribute`](https://github.com/Kentico/xperience-algolia/blob/master/src/Attributes/IncludedPathAttribute.cs) attributes are applied to the class.
 The `IncludedPathAttribute` has three properties to configure: